learn-co-students/git-flow-001-prework-web/README.md

 ### Merging

-* Now that you've sucessfully added a turtle pic and caption
+Now that you've sucessfully added a turtle pic and caption to the add-turtle branch, you're going to merge that branch into master.

+* The first step is to switch back to the master branch: `git checkout master`
+* Now you're going to merge the add-turtle branch in: `git merge add-turtle`
+* Open up your `index.html` in the browser.
+How does it look?
+Does it have two pictures now?

+While you have this change locally, your remote repo still thinks that `index.html` just has one picture, the tree/bird one.
+You need to tell about this update.
+* Push the update to your master branch on your remote repo: `git push origin master`
+* Checkout

 ## Resources
 * [SourceTree Blog](http://blog.sourcetreeapp.com/) - [Merge or Rebase?](http://blog.sourcetreeapp.com/2012/08/21/merge-or-rebase/)